hucknz/cumulusmx/README.md

 With the release of CumulusMX v4 there are breaking changes for the Docker containers. **Please read the warning below before moving to v4.**

 ### Latest releases ###
 "cumulusmx:v4" will be available for all new releases going forward.
-These will automatically be updated as new versions are released.
+This will automatically be updated as new versions are released.
+A v4 build will be available shortly.

 The "cumulusmx:latest" tag will no longer be used.
-A v4 build will be available shortly.

 #### Warning ####
 The v4 release includes an automatic migration from v3 to v4 data structure. **Please ensure you back up your data files before updating to v4.
 I can not guarantee the migration will work correctly for you.**